 Related article: How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 Do guitar effects pedals work with bass guitar?
 Guitar effects will typically work well with bass guitar signals and vice versa.
 Some pedals are designed specifically for a certain instrument but will still work with other instruments, though results may vary.
-The harmonic profiles or guitar and bass signal are similar enough to not cause significant issues in most pedals.
+The harmonic profiles of guitar and bass signals are similar enough not to cause significant issues in most pedals.

 Related article: Do Guitar Effects Pedals Work With Bass Guitar?

 What order should effects pedals go in?
 Though there are no hard rules in music and art, the typical order of guitar effects pedals for optimal signal flow is as follows:

 - Utility Pedals: tuners, buffers, and switcher pedals.

 - Dynamics pedals: compressors, filters, pitch-shifters, and volume pedals.